kumarsiva195/react-table/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm install`

+Please run npm install to complete the packages then run npm start.

 ### `npm run build`